acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 details on content scripting see the tutorial on [interacting with web content](#guide/web-content).

-To create a pageMod the add-on developer supplies:
+To create a PageMod the add-on developer supplies:

 * a set of rules to select the desired subset of web pages based on their URL.
 Each rule is specified using the